swbs-co/nginx-proxy/docs/README.md

 ### Missing Certificate

-If no matching certificate is found for a given virtual host, nginx-proxy will:
+If no matching certificate is found for a given virtual host, nginx-proxy will configure nginx to use the default certificate (`default.crt` with `default.key`).

-- configure nginx to use the default certificate (`default.crt` with `default.key`),
+If the default certificate is also missing, nginx-proxy will:
 - force enable HTTP; i.e. `HTTPS_METHOD` will switch to `noredirect` if it was set to `nohttp` or `redirect`.
 If this switch to HTTP is not wanted set `ENABLE_HTTP_ON_MISSING_CERT=false` (default is `true`).

-If the default certificate is also missing, nginx-proxy will configure nginx to reject the SSL handshake.
+- configure nginx to reject the SSL handshake for this vhost.
 Client browsers will render a TLS error page.
 As of October 2024, web browsers display the following error messages:

 #### Chrome: